wavefrontHQ/docs/pages/doc/wavefront_internal_metrics.md

 We collect the following sets of metrics.

-- `~alert*` -- a set of metrics that allows you to examine the effect of alerts on your Wavefront instance.
+- `~alert*` -- a set of metrics that allows you to examine the effect of alerts on your service instance.
-- `~collector` -- metrics processed at the collector gateway to the Wavefront instance.
+- `~collector` -- metrics processed at the collector gateway to the service instance.
 Includes spans.
 - `~metric` -- total unique sources and metrics.
 You can compute the rate of metric creation from each source.
 - `~proxy` -- metric rate received and sent from each Wavefront proxy, blocked and rejected metric rates, buffer metrics, and JVM stats of the proxy.
 Also includes counts of metrics affected by the proxy preprocessor.
-See [Monitoring Wavefront Proxies](monitoring_proxies.html).
+See [Monitor Wavefront Proxies](monitoring_proxies.html).
-- `~wavefront` -- set of gauges that track metrics about your use of the Wavefront service.
+- `~wavefront` -- set of gauges that track metrics about your use of the Operations for Applications service.
 - `~http.api` -- namespace for looking at API request metrics.

 If you have an [AWS integration](integrations_aws_metrics.html), metrics with the following prefix are available: